pipecraft2/user_guide/doc/installation.rst

     .. youtube:: bcYeCXkN1XQ

-1. Check your Mac chip (Apple or Intel) and download either PipeCraft for Apple or Inter chip:

-  a.
-Apple chip version, `pipecraft v1.1.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.1.0/PipeCraft2_v1.1.0_apple.dmg>`_
-  b.
-Intel chip version, `pipecraft v1.1.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.1.0/PipeCraft2_v1.1.0_apple.dmg>`_
+1. Download for Mac: `PipeCraft2 v1.2.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.2.0/pipecraft-1.2.0-universal.dmg>`__

-3. Install PipeCraft2 via downloaded **dmg** file by double-clicking on the file and dragging the app to the Applications folder.
+2. Install PipeCraft2 via downloaded **dmg** file by double-clicking on the file and dragging the app to the Applications folder.

-4. Check your Mac chip (Apple or Intel) and download `Docker for Mac <https://www.docker.com/get-started>`_ - ONLY ONCE (no need, when updating PipeCraft)
+3. Check your Mac chip (Apple or Intel) and download `Docker for Mac <https://www.docker.com/get-started>`_ - ONLY ONCE (no need, when updating PipeCraft)

 .. youtube:: I7SXBxCv6ik

-5. Open **Docker dashboard**: Settings -> Resources -> File Sharing; and add the directory where **pipecraft.app** was installed (it is usually /Appications)
+4. Open **Docker dashboard**: Settings -> Resources -> File Sharing; and add the directory where **pipecraft.app** was installed (it is usually /Appications)

  |mac_docker_share|